icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/SetSynonyms.rst

 	..
 IMPORTANT::
 		SCI0 only.

-	This is handled automatically by the :func:`Rm` and :func:`Rgn` classes.
+	This is handled automatically by the :func:`Room` and :func:`Region` classes.

 	Example::